 Psychology of Language and Communication is an international, peer-reviewed scientific journal committed to publishing high quality science in the areas of language and communication.
-We have endorsed and followed the Gold Open Access standard since our foundation in 1997.
+We have endorsed and followed the Diamond Open Access standard since our foundation in 1997.
 Both submitting manuscripts and accessing full-text articles is free of charge.

 We are eager to work with students and Early Career Researchers who have carried out solid work yet might need additional support and feedback to bring their work to the standards necessary for peer-reviewed publication.